João Costa (sport shooter)

-João Costa won the Bronze Medal in Pistol on March 5, 2014 at the 10 m Air European Championship, which took place in Moscow.
+João Costa won the bronze medal in Pistol on March 5, 2014, at the 10 m Air European Championship, which took place in Moscow.

 In May 2014, during the IV Ibero-American Shooting Sport Championship, in Buenos Aires, Argentina, João Costa won 1st place in 50m Free Pistol, with 193.9 points and 1st place in 10m Pistol, with 202,3 points.

 In July 2014, in the national championships, he won the individual title in Standard Pistol (StdP) and was part of the team that gave Sporting the team titles in Standard Pistol (StdP) and Center Fire Pistol (CFP).

-On September 16, 2014, João Costa won the Silver Medal in the 25-meter standard pistol event of the World Shooting Championship, held in Granada, Spain.
-The Sporting shooter added up to 577 points, four less than the Turkish Yusuf Dikec, who became world champion, and four more than the third-placed German Christian Reitz.
+On September 16, 2014, João Costa won the silver medal in the 25-meter standard pistol event of the World Shooting Championship, held in Granada, Spain.
+The Sporting shooter added up to 577 points, four less than the Turkish Yusuf Dikec, who became world champion.

-On October 12, 2014 in Bordeaux, João Costa finished the European Cup final in 2nd place in the 25m Standard Pistol with a total of 566 points, three less than the first, Paal Hembre from Norway, and one more than the third, Stephan Trippel from Germany.
+On October 12, 2014, in Bordeaux, João Costa finished the European Cup final in 2nd place in the 25m Standard Pistol with a total of 566 points, three less than the first, Paal Hembre from Norway.

-On March 7, 2015, João Costa, teaming up with Joana Castelão, won the Gold Medal in the AIR 50 Pistol event, at the European Air Shooting Championships, held in Arnhem, Holland.
+On March 7, 2015, João Costa, teaming up with Joana Castelão, won the gold medal in the AIR 50 Pistol event, at the European Air Shooting Championships, held in Arnhem, Holland.

 On May 18, 2015, at the World Cup stage held in Fort Benning in the United States, João Costa won the bronze medal in the 10m pistol event, with this result, the Sporting shooter also guaranteed an Olympic spot for Portugal.

 In the World Cup stage in Munich, João Costa won the gold medal in the 50m Pistol event with 194.7 points, beating the Chinese Bowen Zhang and the Japanese Tomoyuki Matsuda, on Friday 29 May 2015.
 On Sunday 31, but now in the 10m Pistol discipline, the leonine shooter took another gold medal with 201.4 points, ahead of Matsuda and Sun Yang.

 On June 17, 2015, João Costa won the silver medal in the 10m Pistol final of the I European Games, held in Baku, Azerbaijan.
 The Sporting shooter scored 201.5 points, only being beaten by Serbian Damir Mikec, who scored 201.8.
 The bronze medal went to Slovak Juraj Tuzinksy.